PROGRAM

 Mariah McGregor, Asst.
 Professor & Reference Librarian for Business & Economics, University of Illinois Chicago Libraries

 For the past nine years, librarians have supported students who are enrolled in a terminal Master's program.
 Since this program doesn’t have a designated liaison, instruction and consultation duties have rotated among various librarians.
 Program support has evolved over the years to meet the needs of both the students in the program, many of whom are international students with varying levels of English proficiency, and librarians.
-Participants will have the opportunity to reflect on what library services their liaison departments receive, changes over the years due to librarian bandwidth and/or curriculum changes, and whether further changes are needed
+Participants will have the opportunity to reflect on what library services their liaison departments receive, changes over the years due to librarian bandwidth and/or curriculum changes, and whether further changes are needed.

 Researching the Library Itself: Library Collaboration with Interior Design [2000]